-While at school I was encouraged to earn my own money with Saturday jobs, holiday work ..
-I’ve done babysitting, dog walking, car washing, I’ve sold sandwiches door-to-door and had a disastrous day selling front door spy holes on commission only..
+While at school I was encouraged to earn my own money with Saturday jobs, holiday work.
+I’ve done babysitting, dog walking, car washing.
+Even sold sandwiches door-to-door and had a disastrous day selling front door spy holes on commission only.

-My most rewarding jobs have been with children on Camps as a counselor, as an Au Pair and then as a teacher in French schools.
+My most rewarding jobs have been with children on Camps as a counselor.
+Later as an Au Pair and then as a teacher in French schools.

 After university I spent a while working in customer services for one of the top champagne houses in one of their smaller distribution branches.
 I used to send bubbly to the Stars and bonuses were paid in vintage bottles which was a nice perk.

-I left with my head held high with their best wishes in my career and already an understanding of the highs and lows that managers can bring to a person and their day to day happiness.
+I left with my head held high with their best wishes in my career.
+Also then I got an understanding of the highs and lows that managers can bring to a person and their day to day happiness.

-I will forever be grateful for everything this company brought me as I moved into an accelerated graduate training programme, I.T., Programming, Project management and Operations.
-I worked alongside, for and then managed some great people.
+I will forever be grateful for everything this company brought me.
+They allowed me to move into an accelerated graduate training programme, I.T., Programming, Project management and Operations.
+Where I then worked alongside, for and later managed some great people.

 I had some life changing managers and of course some not so great co workers and managers.
-I learnt from both.
+Of which I learnt from both.

 The training provided on all levels looking back was priceless.
 Project management, managing change, giving and receiving feedback, 6 Sigma, Myers Briggs etc.

-The Au Pair agency taught me a lot about recruitment and hosting and also the basics of running a business.
+The Au Pair agency taught me a lot about recruitment and hosting.
+But also the basics of running a business.
 I learnt how to design a website in the pre-WordPress days using dreamweaver, financials, marketing and more.

 What does the company that you work for do?

-I left the Au Pair agency when we moved to France as I really wanted the time with my babies, It was a really hard decision as it was my baby too and my only income but I needed to be with my babies.
+I left the Au Pair agency when we moved to France as I really wanted the time with my babies.
+It was a really hard decision because it was my baby too and my only income.
+But I needed to be with my babies!